firecat53/dockerfiles/sabnzbd/README.rst

 Docker Sabnzbd
 ==============

 This is a Dockerfile to set up Sabnzbd from the jcfp PPA.
-It creates volume mount points at /config (for saving configuration files) and /data (location for your downloads).
-Change port if necessary to accomadate SSL.
+Change port if necessary to accommodate SSL.
 You can use this with Docker data volumes if you desire for storing configuration and downloads.

 Build
 -----